macwandarell/Routing-Simulator/README.md

 This repository contains a lightweight routing simulator with modules for devices, routers, DHCP, DNS server, and a few simple command utilities (ping, nslookup, nmap-like scanner).

+**Important Note:** All the responses are stored in HTML format (as we wanted to display them on the web page) in the "responses" folder.
+The corresponding requests are all stored in the requests.json file in the same folder.

 ## Project Goals
 - Provide a simple simulation environment for networking concepts (IP addressing, DHCP, DNS, routing).
 - Offer small command modules to exercise the simulated network.